V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

-     One who is able to withdraw his senses from sense objects, as the tortoise draws his limbs within the shell, is to be understood as truly situated in knowledge.
+     One who is able to withdraw his senses from sense objects, as the tortoise draws his limbs within the shell, is to be understood as truly his wisdom is established.

 Absolute level: Like a tortoise withdraws

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMjQyNTc2NSwzNTQyMzY2NzddfQ==
+eyJoaXN0b3J5IjpbLTk2NzcxMjI5MCwzNTQyMzY2NzddfQ==
 -->